cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 atmos terraform apply test/test-component-override-3 -s tenant1-ue2-dev
 ```

-`atmos` will process all configurations for the current component and all the base components/mixins and will show the following console output:
+Atmos will process all configurations for the current component and all the base components/mixins and will show the following console output:

 ```text
 Command info: